3i Infrastructure plc – Annual report – 31 March 2020

 (ii) Assessment of investments as structured entities – A structured entity is an entity that has been designed so that voting or similar rights are not the dominant factor in deciding who controls the entity.
 Additional disclosures are required by IFRS 12 for interests in structured entities, whether they are consolidated or not.
 The Directors have assessed whether the entities in which the Group invests should be classified as structured entities and have concluded that none of the entities should be classified as structured entities as voting rights are the dominant factor in deciding who controls these entities.

-During the year, the Company set up a wholly owned subsidiary for the investment in Tampnet and two wholly owned subsidiary entities for the new investment commitment in Joulz.
-The Company also invested a 50.1% stake, alongside two external co-investors, in a holding company for the investment in Attero.
-Due to the size of its stake, the Company is considered to exercise control over this entity and it is therefore defined as a subsidiary.
+During the year, the Company set up two wholly owned subsidiary entities for the new investment in Ionisos and one wholly owned subsidiary entity for each of the existing investments in Attero and Tampnet.
 The Directors have assessed whether any of these entities provide investment-related services and have concluded that they should not be consolidated and that they should all be held at fair value through profit or loss.

 Significant accounting policies (extract 2)